Story by Ryan Murdock, Photos by Simon Vaughan

 Wales taught me that the future is vague and uncertain, but the past is fluid.
 Events from the past are not just cold hard facts, because we can interpret them.
 And, quite simply, they change over time.

-Ryan Murdock is Outpost editor-at-large (Europe) and pens our “Adrift on the Continent” column.
-Simon Vaughan is Outpost Senior Editor & Special Travel Advisor who writes “Excess Baggage” for Outpost Travel Media.
-Read more original Outpost travel stories hereMap of Wales B_ OP84
+- Ryan Murdock is an Outpost Editor-at-Large and pens our “Adrift on the Continent” column.
+Simon Vaughan is Outpost Senior Editor & Special Travel Advisor who writes regularly for Outpost.
+Read more original Outpost travel stories her